 - Hosting: A company that “hosts” (stores) websites in high powered servers that connect to a network.
 Basically, this is where all the data for your blog lives.

-- Bluehost: Bluehost is hosting company that also offers domains for purchase.
+- Bluehost: Bluehost is a hosting company that also offers domains for purchase.
 Here’s my full Bluehost Review.

 - WordPress.com: This is a site where you can host your own site for free, but there will be certain limitations.
-Generally, speaking this this isn’t the best way to start a blog, but we talk about how to do it a little bit below.
+Generally, speaking this isn’t the best way to start a blog, but we talk about how to do it a little bit below.

 - WordPress.org: This is a self-hosted install of the WordPress content management system.
 It is slightly more technical, but infinitely more flexible.
 You will need your own hosting for this.
 This is the recommended way to start a blog and what most of this tutorial will cover.

 - Plugin: A special piece of code that you can add to your WordPress site to add functionality.
 Examples might be plugins for a contact form, sales page, membership site, or advanced menus.

 - Theme: A WordPress theme allows you to change the look and feel of your site easily, while retaining the same content and information.